barneyricca/TDAWorkshop/README.md

 # TDAWorkshop
-Data and code for the 2020 SCTPLS Topological Data Analysis Workshop
+Presentation deck, data and code for the 2020 SCTPLS Topological Data Analysis Introduction.